 Start an online biz and create the financial freedom to support your family or leave your corporate 9-5!
 Check out this First Month Biz Plan: a complete, step-by-step 30-day roadmap to start your online biz with ease.
 Stop wasting time + money trying to figure it all out yourself-- we can help!

 If you're a busy, overworked, ambitious woman ready to build your soul-aligned offer so you can reclaim your life and business, this mini course was literally tailor-made for YOU!

 Get Organic Leads on Auto-Pilot (No Social Media Required!)

 Curious how to create passive income in your online business?
 I’m sharing how I’ve earned over $19,000/month since I created my evergreen funnel for my online course!
 Listen in for my 7 evergreen tips plus all the pros of cons of this sales model.

-Before I went on maternity leave last year, I knew that I really wanted to create passive income in my business while I was away.
+Before I went on maternity leave in 2020, I knew that I really wanted to create passive income in my business while I was away.

-For the past year, I had been experimenting with live launching my online course, The Six-Figure Blog Academy–see all my launch debriefs here.
+For the previous year, I had been experimenting with live launching my online course, The Six-Figure Blog Academy (see all my launch debriefs here).